Öland

 It is separated from the mainland by the Kalmar Strait and connected to it by the 6 km Öland Bridge, which opened on 30 September 1972.
 The county seat Kalmar is on the mainland at the other end of the bridge and is an important commercial centre related to the Öland economy.
 The island's two municipalities are Borgholm and Mörbylånga named after their municipal seats.
 Much of the island is farmland, with fertile plains aided by the mild and sunny weather during summer.

 Öland does not have separate political representation at the national level, and is fully integrated into Sweden as part of Kalmar County.

 Administration

-The traditional provinces of Sweden no longer serve administrative or political purposes but still exist as historical and cultural entities. Öland is part of the administrative county of Kalmar County (Kalmar län) and consists of the two municipalities of Borgholm Municipality and Mörbylånga Municipality.
+The traditional provinces of Sweden no longer serve administrative or political purposes but still exist as historical and cultural entities. Öland is part of the administrative county of Kalmar County (Kalmar län) and consists of the two municipalities of Borgholm and Mörbylånga.
 There was an Öland County in the short period between 1819 and 1826; otherwise, the island has been part of Kalmar County since 1634.